 The fifth theme concerns the perceived barriers to vegetable consumption in food presentation.
-Using the quantitative data to drive some of the questions students were able to asked articulateof other students may show why some students may not be eating all of their vegetables.
+Using the quantitative data to drive some of the questions students were able to articulate why other students may or may not be eating all of their vegetables.
 Thirty-five percent of all students interviewed said that the presentation or appearance of the vegetable was a catalyst as to whether they would select or consume the vegetable.
 As policy makers and school leaders continue to explore the effectiveness of the NLSP, understanding how the appearance of foods affect selection and consumption patterns for middle school students will be important.

-The sixth and final theme concerns students’ knowledge of healthy foods and healthy eating.
+The sixth and final theme from the qualitative interviews concerns students’ knowledge of healthy foods and healthy eating.
 When students were asked what the healthiest meal in their current cafeteria that they could select to eat would be, 17 out of the 20 interviewees (85%) said that a salad would be a part of their healthy meal.
-It appears as though students know what healthy foods are and what healthy eating is, yet they still seem to be deciding to eat the foods that are not as nutrient-dense as others.
+It appears as though students know what healthy foods are and what healthy eating is, yet, based on the quantitative data, students still seem to be deciding to eat the foods that are not as nutrient-dense as others.

 Through qualitative interviews with students, valuable participant perspective was gained.
 Few studies, have sought to interview participants from the NSLP to gain their perspective on the program.
 Few studies, if any, have also taken a mixed-method approach to understanding student selection and consumption patterns in the NSLP.
 These qualitative interviews, while not generalizable to the entire middle school population, lend insight into the student perspective of school lunches, which can be a valuable tool for policy makers and school leaders when measuring the efficacy of the NSLP.

-Chapter 6: Discussion/Limitations/Conclusion
+Chapter 6: Discussion

 As rates of childhood obesity have reached an unconscionable level in the United States, the dietary habits that schools promote may be of great consequence for combatting childhood obesity.
-In recent years, policy makers have revised nutrition standards for the NSLP in an attempt to reduce childhood obesity and encourage healthy eating during school lunch.
-Studies have found associations between participation in the NSLP and poor health outcomes for students, but these analyses are confounded by many factors that coincide with program participation (Campbell et al. (2011).
+In recent years, policy makers have revised nutrition standards within the NSLP in an attempt to reduce childhood obesity and encourage healthy eating during school lunch.
+Studies have found associations between participation in the NSLP and poor health outcomes for students, but these analyses are confounded by many factors that coincide with program participation (Campbell et al., 2011).
 Little work has examined what students’ consumption patterns are when they receive a school lunch under the NSLP.
-In additionLittle to no research has been done to better understand the middle school, student perspective of the NSLP along with the utility of mixed-methods design to better explain quantitative data collected in cafeteriasss.
+In addition, little to no research has been completed to better understand the middle school, student perspective of the NSLP.
+This research takes a bold approach at addressing both of these questions by utilizing a mixed-methods design to better explain the experiences of the NSLP participants.
 This research has taken a two-part approach in addressing these gaps in the literature.
-The quantitative study of this research analyzed the actual nutritional intake from school lunches by using an innovative, real-time data recording tool to determine what students selected and consumed during lunch.
-The qualitative study of this research followed the quantitative study by targeting 20 students who participated in the NSLP to better understand the student perspective of the NSLP along with helping to explain why the quantitative results may have existed.
+The quantitative portion of this research analyzed the actual nutritional intake from school lunches by using an innovative, real-time data recording tool to determine what students selected and consumed during lunch.
+The qualitative portion of this research followed the quantitative study by targeting 20 students who participated in the NSLP to better understand the student perspective of the program along with helping to explain why the quantitative results may have existed.

 Drink and Milk Selections